Where Can I Attend Courses in NYC to Become an X-Ray Technician

-Research x-ray technology programs in New York City, which currently has approximately six colleges offering degrees.
+Research x-ray technology programs in New York City, which has several colleges within 15 miles of the downtown offering degrees.
 Read an overview of the degree programs, admission info and program requirements for three of these New York City schools and decide which program is right for you.

-According to the U.S. Bureau of Labor Statistics (BLS), an associate's degree program in radiography is the most common formal training option for students who are interested in becoming licensed x-ray technologists.
-In New York City, there are two community colleges and one 4-year school within the City University of New York (CUNY) system that offer associate's degree programs in radiology.
+According to the U.S. Bureau of Labor Statistics (BLS), an associate degree in radiography is the usual requirement for becoming a licensed x-ray technologist.
+In New York City, there are two community colleges and one 4-year school within the City University of New York (CUNY) system that offer associate degree programs in radiology.
 All three are less than 30 minutes away from Manhattan and are relatively easy to access by car, bus and subway.
 Summaries of the programs can be found below, along with a table of school statistics and a paragraph about other training options for x-ray technologists.

 Bachelor of Science in Radiological Science

 This program is also accredited by the JRCERT.
 It is intended for students who have completed a college- or hospital-based program in medical imaging, and admission requirements include an up-to-date state license, a certification from the ARRT and proof of computer literacy.
 Qualified students may be able to transfer up to 65 credit hours, and at the present time, the college has articulation agreements with CUNY Bronx Community College and CUNY Hostos Community College.

 The 120-credit degree program requires additional general education courses; students also pursue advanced topics in imaging, pharmacology and sectional anatomy.
 It culminates in a capstone course that provides them with the opportunity to examine some of the issues associated with diagnostic imaging and radiation treatments and complete a significant writing project.
 In addition to graduate studies, students who complete the program may be prepared for advanced clinical, leadership or management positions.